Bulldogs in the NFL: How Mississippi State's alumni fared in Week 6

 Jeffery Simmons, DT, Tennessee Titans

-Last Week: Simmons started and recorded six tackles, four solo, one sack, two TFLs and two quarterback hits in the Titans' 20-10 loss to the Raiders.
+Last Week: Simmons started and recorded two tackles, one solo in a 31-13 loss to the Patriots.

 Darius Slay, CB, Pittsburgh Steelers

-Last Week: Slay had four tackles and a pass deflection in a 23-9 win against the Browns.
+Last Week: Slay had four tackles, three solo, in a 33-31 loss to the Bengals.

 Preston Smith, LB, Washington Commanders

-Last Week: Smith recorded two tackles in a 25-24 loss to the Bears.
+Last Week: Smith recorded two tackles in a 44-22 loss to the Cowboys.

 Montez Sweat, DE, Chicago Bears

-Last Week: Sweat registered three tackles, two solo, and a pass deflection in the Bears’ 25-24 win against the Commanders.
+Last Week: Sweat registered four tackles, two TFLs and a sack in a 26-14 win against the Saints.

 Tyrus Wheat, DE, Detroit Lions